-A drought-tolerant or drought-resistant plant can survive with very little, if any artificial watering or irrigation once it is established.
-Native plants flourish in our ecosystem, characterized by dry summers and wet winters.
+Native plants that are drought-tolerant or drought-resistant plant can survive with little to no irrigation once established.
+Native plants flourish in our Mediterranean ecosystem, characterized by hot, dry summers and wet, mild winters.

 What are the benefits of a drought-tolerant garden?